microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/subscription-post-subscriptions.md

 |[security alert](../resources/alert.md) | SecurityEvents.ReadWrite.All | Not supported | SecurityEvents.ReadWrite.All |
 |[user](../resources/user.md) | User.Read.All | User.Read.All | User.Read.All |

-> **Note:** chatMessage subscriptions require [encryption](/graph/webhooks-with-resource-data).
+> **Note:** **chatMessage** subscriptions require [encryption](/graph/webhooks-with-resource-data).
 Subscription creation will fail if [encryptionCertificate](../resources/subscription.md) is not specified.
-Before creating a chatMessage subscription, you must request access, see [Protected APIs in Microsoft Teams](/graph/teams-protected-apis).
+Before creating a **chatMessage** subscription, you must request access.
+For details, see [Protected APIs in Microsoft Teams](/graph/teams-protected-apis).

-> **Note:** /teams/allMessages and /chats/allMessages are currently in preview.
-During preview you may use this API without fees, subject to the [Microsoft APIs Terms of Use](https://docs.microsoft.com/legal/microsoft-apis/terms-of-use?context=graph/context).
-However, users of apps using the API may be required to have subscriptions to specific Microsoft 365 offerings.
-Upon general availability Microsoft may require you or your customers to pay additional fees based on the amount of data accessed through the API.
+> **Note:** `/teams/allMessages` and `/chats/allMessages` are currently in preview.
+During the preview, you may use this API without fees, subject to the [Microsoft APIs Terms of Use](https://docs.microsoft.com/legal/microsoft-apis/terms-of-use?context=graph/context).
+However, users of apps that use the API might be required to have subscriptions to specific Microsoft 365 offerings.
+Upon general availability, Microsoft may require you or your customers to pay additional fees based on the amount of data accessed through the API.

-> **Note:** Additional limitations apply for subscriptions on OneDrive and Outlook items.
+> Additional limitations apply for subscriptions on OneDrive and Outlook items.
 The limitations apply to creating as well as managing (getting, updating, and deleting) subscriptions.

 - On personal OneDrive, you can subscribe to the root folder or any subfolder in that drive.
 On OneDrive for Business, you can subscribe to only the root folder.
 Notifications are sent for the requested types of changes on the subscribed folder, or any file, folder, or other **driveItem** instances in its hierarchy.
 You cannot subscribe to **drive** or **driveItem** instances that are not folders, such as individual files.